aliofficial/Python_Assignments/README.md

 First of all we need to import modules like fastapi, uvicorn

-Then I will create a decsionary in the dictionary
+Then I will create a dictionary in the dictionary

 After that i will create functions to upadte student data, add new student and delete student data